Your first AWS CDK app - AWS Cloud Development Kit (AWS CDK) v2

 Important

 Be sure to name your project directory hello-cdk, exactly as shown here.
-The AWS CDK project template uses the directory name to name things in the generated code.
-If you use a different name, the code in this tutorial won't work.
+The CDK CLI uses this directory name to name things within your CDK code.
+If you use a different directory name, you will run into issues during this tutorial.

 TypeScript